OctopusDeploy/blog/blog/2022-q3/devops-versus-sdlc/index.md

 In DevOps, you'd arrange people into 4 cross-functional teams who could deliver software without hand-offs.
 Your *vertical teams* could each deliver and run an isolated component, like the line of players moving the ball towards the scoring line in a game of rugby.

 :::hint
-If you want to find out more about team design, Matthew Skelton and Manuel Pais created *Team Topologies* to describe different interaction modes.
+If you want to find out more about team design, Matthew Skelton and Manuel Pais created [*Team Topologies*](https://teamtopologies.com/) to describe different interaction modes.
 You can use these to design healthy communication structures in your organization.
 :::

 In DevOps and Continuous Delivery, there are still a series of tasks that need to be completed to deliver software.
-Instead of a structured SDLC, you focus instead on reducing batch size, creating autonomous vertical teams, and automating your deployment pipeline.
+Instead of a structured SDLC, you focus on reducing batch size, creating autonomous vertical teams, and automating your deployment pipeline.
 You can design a process that complements the DevOps culture and capabilities.

 ## A DevOps process